A Guide to Obsidian: Local, Markdown-Powered Networked Notes

 Developers use it as a task manager, a software development knowledge base, and as a repository for notes, ideas and code snippets.
 It’s appreciated for its open architecture, extensibility, code blocks, GitHub integration, Vim key bindings, and configurable hotkeys.

-Obsidian stores its data in folders of Markdown files, so there’s absolutely no lock-in and you can access your notes with any text editor or Markdown app.
-Existing folders of Markdown files can be opened in Obsidian.
+The Obsidian program stores its data in folders of Markdown files, so there’s absolutely no lock-in and you can access your notes with any text editor or Markdown editor.
+An existing Markdown file (or folder of them) can be opened in Obsidian.
 Your notes are stored locally and can be stored on the cloud using iCloud, Google Drive, GitHub and more.

 Obsidian’s About us page lists three fundamental directions the developers are following with the app: